jamesmcallister/ssg-ghost/readme.md

-if you have port conficlks, change the port in node-modles/ghost/config.js file.
+To install, run `npm install` you might need to run it as sudo.

-so install, run `npm install`
+Once installed, run `node hello` - to load the ghost instance

-once installed run `node hello`
+Then run in a new terminal window `npm start` - to run cssnext and browsersync.

-then run in a new terminal window `npm start`
+Enjoy live editing in the borwser with ghost.